Programming-The-Next-Step-2023/cellular-automata/README.md

 An R Shiny App for Conway´s and other Games of Life

 ## Description
-The goal of this project is an R Shiny App for life-like cellular automata.
+The goal of this project is an R Shiny App for life-like cellular automata (see https://en.wikipedia.org/wiki/Life-like_cellular_automaton).
-(see https://en.wikipedia.org/wiki/Life-like_cellular_automaton).

 At time point zero, the player uses their mouse to bring some cells in the